RabindraManandhar/IoT-Data-Pipeline/docker/README.md

         cd <repository-name>
         ```

-    - Create an environment variable in docker/.env file
+    - Generate the CLUSTER_ID using the following command
         ```bash
-        CLUSTER_ID=bdPLhBd7R2azWv-YLNO3LQ
+        docker run --rm confluentinc/cp-kafka:7.9.0 kafka-storage random-uuid
         ```

-        OR Generate the CLUSTER_ID using the following command
+    - Create an environment file named .env inside /docker directory.
+Create the following CLUSTER_ID variable with the value of the kafka_cluster_id generated above.

         ```bash
-        docker run --rm confluentinc/cp-kafka:7.9.0 kafka-storage random-uuid
+        CLUSTER_ID="kafka_cluster_id"
         ```

+        Also, create all other necessary environmental variables in the .env file.

 2. Configure ESP32 Gateway